ivan18m/expression-recognition/README.md

 pip install -r requirements.txt
 ```

-## Set PYTHONPATH if imported modules cannot be found
+## Set PYTHONPATH if imported modules cannot be found:

 ```bash
 export PYTHONPATH=.
 ```

+## Configuration

+Edit `config.yaml`

 ## Train the model:

+- Make sure labels are configured correctly in `config.yaml`.
+They should match directory names

-To train the model and save it to a specific path, run the following command:
+- To train the model and save it to a specific path, run the following command:

 ```bash
 python src/train/main.py --model <PATH_TO_MODEL> --dataset <PATH_TO_DATASET>